eigenco/frankenpi/README.md

 Adlib emulation is also working through the Pi.
 Some preliminary work to support PCB through Sound Blaster and optical SPDIF has also been done, but these are not yet working.

+Ultimately I probably want to modify the arrangement so that the FPGA will serve BIOS extension instead of having to rely on hacked VGABIOS for booting.

 Youtube link here: